Chesire/LifecykleLog/README.md

 ```

 This can be useful if ProGuard strips out the class names and you really need to see them in the logs.
 By default the name will be pulled from the objects `class.java.simpleName`.

+### Bundle
+For lifecycle methods which pass a bundle along, it will automatically be pushed through the interface.
+In instances where there is no bundle, or it is empty, then the value will simply be "null".

 _For more examples and usage, please refer to the [sample](https://github.com/Chesire/LifecykleLog/tree/master/lifecyklelog-sample)._